Habitat

 Revere

 The Revere Wildlife Area is over 2,300 acres of Palouse grassland and shrub-steppe scabland terrain with seeps and springs in the Rock Creek drainage.
-The Inland Empire Chapter of Pheasants Forever has established 11 food plots and 28 fenced shrub plots.
+The Inland Empire Chapter of Pheasants Forever has established 11 food plots and 31 fenced shrub plots.
 The food plots target pheasants but will aid all wildlife in this area to survive the winter and give them a jump start advantage in the spring.
-The shrub plots were planted in 2023 to help restore habitat after the Wagner fire burnt most of the area.
+The shrub plots were planted in 2023 and 2025 to help restore habitat after the Wagner fire burnt most of the area.

-Packard Creek
+Packer Creek

-Packard Creek
+Packer Creek

-The Packard Creek unit is a 1650 acre parcel of land, that is managed by the BLM, and is located approximately 16 miles south of Sprague Washington on Highway 23.
+The Packer Creek unit is a 1650 acre parcel of land, that is managed by the BLM, and is located approximately 16 miles south of Sprague Washington on Highway 23.
 For several years we have partnered with the BLM to plant hundreds of shrubs, trees, and native grasses.

 Escures Ranch